mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 ## JAX-RS Generation from RAML (raml-to-jaxrs)
-All distributions (Eclipse Plugin, Maven Plugin, and Jar) works in the following ways:
+All distributions works in the following ways:

 - Interfaces are generated and will be regenerated when the RAML definition changes.
 - One interface is generated per top level resource, sub-resources are built from the subresources defined in the RAML parser.